pdy/scripts/README.md

 # scripts

 Few helper scripts I use in daily basis or when spawning new machine.
-Shorter ones are usually placed in my /usr/bin with diffrent name than one present in repository.
+They are not perfect but usually works.

 Be sure to read them first before first use.